 We have heard many things in fiction from the past.
 It includes our cars automatically choosing the least congested route to work or home, automatic alarms, smart homes that do what we want at just a single voice command and many more.
 These things don’t feel like fiction anymore, and we can use these in our day to day activities now.
-All of these things come under the umbrella of Internet of Things.
+All of these things come under the umbrella of Internt of things (IoT applications & IoT platform).

 Internet of Things is made of four fundamental components.
 These are: